Last Updated: 1 year by Caitlin

 But thanks to Freymouth, the very first litter of Khao Manee kittens was bred in North America.
 Moreover, Odyssey Cattery’s Janet Poulsen imported the first Khao Manees to the United Kingdom in the months that followed and pioneered the proliferation of my breed in and around the sovereign state.

-Now while my breed still isn’t accepted in most cat registries, we were granted the Preliminary New Breed status by The International Cat Association (TICA) in May 2012.
+Now while my breed still isn’t accepted in most cat registries, we were granted the Preliminary New Breed status by The International Cat Association (TICA) in 2012 and was given championship status in 2015.

 I am not a very demanding cat and keeping me hale and hearty is quite easy.
 I only need a meticulous brushing every week to keep my coat looking great.
-I don’t have any special diet requirements as well.
+I don’t have any special diet requirements either.

-There’s just one thing you should be aware of – some of us can be partially or totally deaf.
-This is a genetic characteristic commonly observed in felines having blue eyes and white coats and not exclusive to our breed.
+There’s just one thing you should be aware of – some Khao Manee’s can be partially or totally deaf.
+This is a genetic characteristic commonly observed in felines having blue eyes and white coats and not exclusive to the Khao Manee breed.

 - My breed is also called ‘Diamond Eye’ – beautiful nickname, no